herrobriam/LegacyLikeMC/README.md

-# BetaLikeMC
+# LegacyLikeMC
-a multimc instance that makes the game look like older minecraft
+Make the game look like the Legacy Editions of Minecraft